 -- Whitey and Gussie -- celebrate a Pennant.

 Veeck?
 He knew the game was up.
 He applied to the AL to move the Browns to Baltimore for 1954.
-But the other owners hated his guts, and they voted to let the move happen, provided Veeck sold the team to a Baltimore-based group.
+But the other owners hated his guts, and they voted to let the move happen, but only on the condition that Veeck sell the team to a Baltimore-based group.
 Ironically, it was a brewery that bought them: Gunther Brewing Company, led by Jerry Hoffberger.
+(In the 1950s, Baltimore was every bit a brewing town as St. Louis and Milwaukee.)

 It took a few years, but the results worked out well for both cities.
 Between 1964 and 1987, the last time the Cards reached the postseason before Gussie died, a total of 24 seasons, St. Louis won 6 Pennants and 3 World Series, and Baltimore did the same.
 Since the move, the Cardinals have made the postseason 17 times, the Orioles 12.